a-youss/Commandline-Injection-with-Shellshock/Commandline Injection with Shellshock.md

 It affects all systems that use Bash shell and parse environment variables values.
 If an application executes another binary, it's likely that Bash is being used.
 There were a couple of patches released to remedy this vulnerability.
 The latest patch for CVE-2014-7169 introduced changes to how Bash evaluates environment variables [4].

 ## How does Shellshock actually work?
-In a vulnerable version of bash the output of the following the following command is a line containing only the word vulnerable.
+In a vulnerable version of bash the output of the following command is a line containing only the word vulnerable.
 ```
 env 'x=() { :;}; echo vulnerable' 'BASH_FUNC_x()=() { :;}; echo vulnerable' bash -c "echo test"
 ```